dastasoft/blog/_posts/nodejs.md

 As you know, we are divided into front-end and back-end, until Node.js was released, if we think of JavaScript it was directly targeted at front-end development.

 With Node.js, we can run JavaScript on the server side or even directly on a computer.
 Well, technically a server is a computer, but you get the point.
 But JavaScript only runs inside the browser, so how can it now run directly on a computer?
-Node.js is mainly built in C++ which inside has Google's V8 engine, this engine converts the JavaScript directly into native machine code.
+Node.js is mainly built in C++, Node inside has Google's V8 engine, this engine converts the JavaScript directly into native machine code.

 So basically you write your normal JavaScript, which Node passes to V8 which generates machine code and the computer is able to read that code.

 ![node diagram](/assets/posts/content/node-express/node.png)

-But Node is much more than a bridge between your JS and V8, through different modules Node allows us, to give some examples, to communicate with the computer's file system or the topic we will see in this guide, to set up a server that reacts to requests and serves content from/to a database.
+But Node is much more than a bridge between your JS and V8, through different modules Node allows us, to give some examples, to communicate with the computer's file system or to set up a server that reacts to requests and serves content from/to a database.

 That's great but, I'm a web developer who doesn't intend to write applications for Windows or any other OS, how do you put Node.js on the server and replace my fancy Java Spring Boot + Hibernate dynamised with Lombok annotations?